Dadi04/wiki-problem1/entries/JavaScript.md

+# Java Script

-Java Script is nice language.
+JavaScript is nice language.
 Everyone should learn it